hcutler/nlp-testing/README.md

 ## In this repo:
 * Testing different NLP tools (spaCy, nltk and others) to analyze corpus of blog content about civic tech
 * Algorithm for discerning high level information about folks in the civic technology scene
-    * Sentence tokenization of training data
+    * Sentence tokenization of training data -> // TODO
-    * Categorize training data as having or not having a particular label (funding, data, employment, collaboration, location)
+    * Categorize each training dataset as having or not having a particular label (funding, data, employment, collaboration, location) -> // TODO
     * Create classifier for each label using a Support Vector Machine

 ## To do:
+* Find training datasets (one for each classifier)
+      * Sentence tokenize training data
+      * Manually label sentences in each training dataset (1: has label ____, 0: does not have label ____)
 * Run each classifier on test data
 * Parse sentences once labels have been defined to do Named Entity Recognition (NER) and use the correct action words to imply causality (on training? on test?)
 * Save results to database (create new schema or pipe directly to Civic Graph)?